Can You Sue a Corporation in Nevada?

 When you’re hurt in an accident, the responsible person may not be a person at all.
 It may be a corporation that’s to blame for your injuries.
 What happens when a corporation is to blame for a personal injury accident?
 Can you sue a corporation?
 How do you sue a corporation?
 Our Las Vegas personal injury lawyers answer your questions.

 Yes, you can sue a corporation in Nevada.
 A corporation is a legal entity with the capacity to sue and be sued.
 If you have a legal claim against a corporation, you may bring a case against them.
 In a lot of ways, you can sue a corporation in Nevada in much the same way that you can sue a private individual.
-However, there are some critical differences like making sure that you name the right entity and requirements for service of process that you should be aware of to sue a corporation in Nevada.
+However, there are some critical differences, like making sure you name the correct entity and knowing the requirements for the service of process to sue a corporation in Nevada.

-To file a lawsuit against a corporation in Nevada, you name the corporation in the lawsuit in the place on the paperwork where you name the defendant.
-You prepare a summons and complaint that states the facts and your grounds for the lawsuit.
-Once you complete your summons and complaint and name the corporation as the defendant, you file the lawsuit in the court and pay the filing fee.
+To file a lawsuit against a corporation in Nevada, you name the corporation as the defendant when filing the required paperwork.
+You then prepare a summons and complaint that states the facts and your grounds for the lawsuit.
+Once you complete your summons and complaint and name the corporation as the defendant, you can file the lawsuit in court and pay the filing fee.

 Suing a Corporation in Nevada

-There are several important things to keep in mind when you’re suing a corporation in Nevada:
+There are several essential things to keep in mind when you’re suing a corporation in Nevada.: